libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

 =========================================

 The first stage of this tutorial is to build the model system we will use for both the classical and QM/MM simulations.
-As described in :ref:`theory` above, we will use a ~2D model system in the thin strip geometry.
+We will use an apprimately 2D model system in the :ref:`thin strip geometry <thin_strip>`

 .. _theory1: